 Even though COVID-19 is currently stable and under control in Thailand, CSBio2020 would remain an online conference that will take place virtually, based on the Bangkok, Thailand time zone of GMT/UTC +7.

-However, as CSBio2020 is a part of the activities and events in the AI Week in Bangkok, Thailand during Nov.
-18-22, 2020, and collocating with other conferences such as ICONIP2020, ACML2020, and iSAI-NLP2020, as well as the 4th Deep Learning and AI Summer/Winter School (DLAI4), the delegates of CSBio2020 are welcome to come in person if they like to visit Bangkok during that period to attend the collocated events.
+CSBio2020 is a part of the activities and events in the AI Week in Bangkok, Thailand during Nov.
+18-22, 2020, and collocating with ICONIP2020 and the 4th Deep Learning and AI Summer/Winter School (DLAI4).

 With the advancement in next-generation molecular technology in generating the high-throughput “omics” data, life science has come to the era of “big data”.
 To extract biological knowledge from the data and translate it into benefits for society (e.g. better medicine and healthcare), novel and advanced computational tools are needed for data analysis.
 The current trends are to leverage AI and application of cognitive computing that combines domain knowledge with machine learning.